-Jane Cartwright was appointed to the Brackenridge Estate Ltd Board as Chair in 2013.
+Jane Cartwright was appointed to the Brackenridge Services Ltd Board as Chair in 2013.
 She holds a Bachelor of Science, a Post Graduate Diploma in Science (Human Nutrition) and an MBA from the University of Otago, and holds NZ Dietetic Registration.

 Her current directorships, trustee and committee member responsibilities include:

 - Ara Institute of Canterbury Council - Member

 - NZ Institute of Directors - Chartered Member

 - Nurse Maude Association – Deputy Chair and Chair Clinical, Quality and Risk Committee

 Currently Jane is in a leadership role for the NZ Breastfeeding Alliance and Canterbury Clinical Network.
 She has substantial governance and operational experience and held executive and senior roles in the health system and local government leading developments in community, mental and public health.